AHMEDSEID1/printf/README.md

 -----------------------------SOLUTION--------------------------------------------------
 In the repository we
-1.Created our prototype withi our header file
+1. Created our prototype with our header file
-2. Readme.md flie
+2. Readme.md file
 3. created the required file from 0-15

 We hoped that we are able to meet your expectation via this project.